Skip to content

 Heart of the City ministry in Dallas suburb focuses on people, relationships

 “Although we understood the needs of the people, it wasn’t until 2009 that God made me aware of addressing the social concerns of our community while we still share the gospel,” Veal said.
 “Immigrants started coming across the border.
-Therefore, we were already serving people, so Northview was ready to handle the problems caused by the pandemic.
+Therefore, we were already serving people.
+So Northview was ready to handle the problems caused by the pandemic.
 Knowing the needs of the people has made a difference and has impacted the area.”

 “It’s amazing how God is blessing this work,” Veal said.

-One reason the program is so successful is that Northview teaches, trains, equips and provides oversight for any and all interested churches.
+One reason the program is successful is Heart of the City teaches, trains, equips and provides oversight for any and all interested churches.
 Leaders feel it is a “laboratory” to practice what Baptist churches have been teaching their members for decades.

 Advertised as providing local, fresh and choice food, the market/food pantry offers a wide selection of nutritious food.
 Participants are encouraged to tell others who have a need.